jaredh159/asciidork/readme.md

 ## Caveats

 > [!WARNING]
 > Asciidork is not complete.
-It implements a majority of the
+It implements a sizeable majority of the
-> documented behavior of Asciidoc, but there are several unfinished areas,
+> documented behavior of Asciidoc, but there are some unfinished areas,
-> missing error handling, edge cases galore!
-Consider it a technology preview
+> missing error handling, and edge cases yet unfinished.
-> only for now.

 Known **unfinished or unimplemented** areas include:

-- [ ] CSV Tables
 - [ ] STEM
 - [ ] Source highlighting
-- [ ] Include directives
 - [ ] All entity refs

 PRs welcome! 👍